atahan-git/UnityFactorySimulator/README.md

 ![Example](/ASCIIFactory.gif)

 Hope this is useful!
 You can use this as a starting point in any game you want, as long as you list me somewhere!
 Check the license for more details.

+You can also check the full game's source code here: [Made in Mars git repo](https://github.com/atahan-git/MadeinMars) However beware, the same factory sim is much more extended there, and is over twice as long as the version here.